bitsharper/docker-qbittorrent/Readme.md

 ## Description
 Dockerfile to deploy qbittorrent container.
 It allows to set WebUI password during container build to avoid using defaul qbittorrent adminadmin password.
-If password not specified during build stage it will be generated and output to the console during the container build stage.
+If a password wasn't set during build stage a random password will be generated and output to the console during the container build stage.

 ## Container build and run example